Physical Therapy student working on strengthening skills using an exercise band skills with another PT student.

 5. Responses to narrative essay questions.

 The program enrolls 36 students each academic year.
-We review candidate files only at the time of application and give preference to candidates with prerequisite requirements completed at the time of application to the program.
+We review applications in two phases and give preference to candidates with prerequisite requirements completed at the time of application to the program.

 Required prerequisite courses